lpapailiou/fac/README.md

                 + lib                       // external dependecies (jflex & cup)

 ### Run
+Start the program from the IDE or from the [jar file](https://github.com/lpapailiou/fac/releases/latest) directly.

+    java -jar fac.jar

 #### main.Compiler
 The main class ``Compiler`` may be run with or without options.
 If there are no options given, it will initialize the [interactive console mode](#console-mode).